Visit Beautiful Borinquen Beach in Aguadilla

 What a surprise this beach was to us.
 I seriously didn’t even know it was there!
 Our last visit here was in 2009, and if we even noticed this beach, it must have been uninviting.
 And back then, we heard so many bad things about safety of the area, we never bothered to go back.
 Now, the area is safer, inviting, and beautiful.
 Great job!

-We went in the winter, so the surf was rough, and the waves were coming in fast … not recommended for swimming.
-Although, I hear that in summer it is great for swimming!
-There is even some snorkeling by the cliff/rocks.
+We went in the winter, so the surf was rough, and the waves were coming in fast … not recommended for swimming due to rip currents.
+I hear that in summer it is ok for swimming, there still can be rip currents!
+Probably not recommended to swim.
+There is even some snorkeling by the cliff/rocks, but best to wear a floatation device…just in case.
 And if you go at low tide, you can walk about 10 minutes along the rock son the rightside to the Point- “Punta Boriquen”, you will find some small “caves”.
 Just use caution.
 The day we went, there was one family set up in chairs, and a few other people enjoying the area.
 You can catch great sunsets from here, too.

 While you’re in the area, keep going and visit the light house ruins, then drive farther to see some more pretty beaches and watch the surfers at Wilderness Beach.
 You will also find a new hiking/biking trail, which we didn’t have a chance to explore that day, so we will have to go back!

 Getting here, you have to go through an active golf course, so watch for balls!
 But just drive down the road until you see the water and the sign for the beach.
 There is a big paved parking lot.
 You can’t miss the wide open sand beaches on both sides of the parking lot.
 To the right you can walk to the pretty rock formations and to the left, you can walk almost to the ruins.
 Up in the trees to the right you will find picnic tables.
 We found some sea glass and shells on the beach to the left.

 This beach and surrounding areas are probably best enjoyed during daylight hours.